Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 • Baby Wipes/Body Wipes

-For quick and easy wet washes when no showers are in sight—which they won’t be on the Inca Trail!
+For quick and easy wet washes when no showers are in sight—they won’t be on the Inca Trail!
 Bring 1 x baby wipes or body wipes.

 • Blister Plasters